southern-cross-ai/Gutenberg-Data/README.md

-Sure, let's go through the steps to create a Scrapy spider for downloading text files from the Project Gutenberg Australia website from scratch..
+Let's go through the steps to create a Scrapy spider for downloading text files from the Project Gutenberg Australia website from scratch..

 ### Step-by-Step Guide to Create a Scrapy Spider